Last Updated: 9/13/23 | September 13th, 2023

 Over the past several years, Mexico City has become a hot spot for travelers as cheap flights and a burgeoning food scene have made this an ideal destination for travelers who wish to discover its temples, museums, and restaurants while sticking to a budget.

-As such, the choices of hostels have exploded — there are now over 40.
-They’ve become a lot more luxurious and offer better accommodations than before.
+As such, the choices of hostels have exploded in number and have become a lot more luxurious, offering better accommodations than before.

 But they are still cheap!

-Beds generally cost 229-379 MXN ($12-20 USD) per night.
-Plus, you’ll find that many hostels offer tours, free breakfast, and common areas for meeting other travelers.
+Beds generally cost 220-430 MXN per night.
+Plus, many hostels offer tours, free breakfast, and common areas for meeting other travelers.

 To help you plan your trip, here is my list of the hostels in Mexico City that I like the most.
 If you don’t want to read the longer list below, the following hostels are the best in each category: